 The makerspace, located in the arts district of downtown New Haven, has approximately 5,000 square feet of space, where members can work on their projects.

-"For anyone who is creative – or who aspires to be – there is a wide range of things to do at MakeHaven," said Gene Mayer, an adjunct professor of art and design who created pieces that were based on deconstructing letter forms.
+"For anyone who is creative – or who aspires to be – there is a wide range of things to do at MakeHaven," said Gene Mayer, an adjunct faculty of art and design who created pieces that were based on deconstructing letter forms.
 "It is a wonderful community.
 Being able to interact helps us to encourage our own visions."

 R. Lillianne Macias, Ph.D., an assistant professor of psychology, used the makerspace to create t-shirts for Domestic Violence Awareness Month.
 She hopes the space will enable students to create more shirts for less money.